Detroit Tigers vs Boston Red Sox: Odds, Spread, And Total

 Tigers vs Red Sox Betting Trends

-- Detroit is 6-2 SU in its last eight games against Boston.
+- Detroit is 8-3 SU in its last 11 games against Boston.

-- The total has gone OVER in four of Boston's last five games.
+- The total has gone UNDER in five of Boston's last six games against Detroit.

-- The total has gone UNDER in eight of Boston's last 10 games at home.
+- The total has gone UNDER in four of Boston's last five games at home.

 Tigers vs Red Sox Injury Reports